What are the future dates?

 Can I authorize another person to pick up my race packet?

 - If you are unable to get your packet, a friend can pick up your packet with a copy of your photo ID or a copy of your registration confirmation.
 Digital copies (your cell phone screen) are allowed.
 Your friend will sign a form stating your race packet was picked up and then be directed to the proper pick up area.
-Please remember they can only do this at the Expo.
+Please remember they can only do this at Packet Pick-up on Saturday.
+You will need to claim your own packet on Race Day.

 Where can I park at packet pick-up?

-- There is plenty of parking Saturday in the West Stadium lot near Tiger Stadium.
+- There is plenty of parking in the Stadium lots near Tiger Stadium.
+Please refer to our parking map on the Race Details Page of our website.

 Do I need to purchase a timing chip?